-Usually fruit cake are made flour, sugar, eggs, alcohol such as rum, nuts, raisins and candied or dried fruit.
-Also, some recipes may include additional spices and ingredients typically found in cakes, such as vanilla extract, cinnamon, nutmeg, citrus peel, almond extract, allspice and cloves.
+Usually, fruit cake is made flour, sugar, eggs, alcohol such as rum, nuts, raisins and candied or dried fruit.
+Also, some recipes may include additional spices and ingredients typically found in cakes, such as vanilla extract, cinnamon, nutmeg, citrus peel, almond extract, allspice, and cloves.

 Some articles claimed that fruitcake is full of healthy nutrients.
-The fruit and fiber in fruitcake is loaded with anti-oxidants that protect cells from disease and damage.
+The fruit and fiber in fruitcake are loaded with anti-oxidants that protect cells from disease and damage.
 This information excites me a bit.

 Fruit Cake contains a lot of sugar, which means that water activity is low, which keeps mold from forming and makes the cake last a long time.And since fruit cake contains alcohol, it could remain edible for years.
 One article claimed that a fruit cake baked in 1878 was kept as an heirloom by a family (Morgan L. Ford) in Tecumseh, Michigan.
 In 2003 it was sampled by Jay Leno on The Tonight Show.
 Occasional rubbing of spirit and wrapping the cake in an alcohol-soaked linen before storing is one method of lengthening its shelf life.